holoviz-topics/EarthSim/doc/user_guide/index.rst

 itself.

-So far, what is documented here shows how to use the drawing/annotation tools that wered added to Bokeh and HoloViews as part of this project, along with the specific application of those tools to specifying the generation of irregular triangular meshes used for variable-resolution simulations.
+So far, what is documented here shows how to use the drawing/annotation tools that were added to Bokeh and HoloViews as part of this project, along with the specific application of those tools to specifying the generation of irregular triangular meshes used for variable-resolution simulations.